 The Dumpster Project is based on the beautiful campus of Huston-Tillotson University in Austin, Texas.
-Huston-Tillotson is a historically black institution with a population of 1,000 students.
+Huston-Tillotson is a historically black institution with a population of approximately 1,000 students.
 The location of the project is intended to encourage active participation from communities that have typically been excluded from discussions about sustainability and the environment.
 While, HT is the home base, the Dumpster is also designed to be portable.
-The Dumpster Team takes the Dumpster to different events throughout Austin neighborhoods to promote the interactive nature of the experiment.
+The Dumpster Team takes the Dumpster to different events throughout Austin neighborhoods to promote the interactive nature

 WHEN:

 Now!
-All are welcome to to vist the Dumpster on the Huston-Tillotson Campus!
-Dumpster move-in was February, 4, 2014, and since then we've been in Phase 1: Dumpster Camping.
-We'll be moving into Phase II: Average American Dumpster Home this summer.
-Professor Dumpster is slated to live in the dumpster for one year, but the life of the project will extend far beyond 365 days.
+All are welcome to to vist the Dumpster on the Huston-Tillotson campus!
+Dumpster move-in was February, 4, 2014, and for six months we were in Phase 1: Dumpster Camping.
+We moved into Phase II: Dumpster Residency on August 4, 2014.
+Professor Dumpster is slated to live in the dumpster for at least one year, but the life of the project will extend far beyond 365 days.
 If all goes well, Professor Dumpster has stated that he is not opposed to taking up permanent residence in his dumpster dwelling.